MY Constantinople

 Balat -A neighborhood of color

-The streets of Balat are beautiful on their own.
-The street's ambiance will enchant you even if you are not seeking something.
 When we think of Balat, one of the first things that should come to mind is Merdivenli Yokuşu (the incline with steps).
 It serves as the neighborhood's emblem and is the location of the most famous Balat photographs.
 The homes on the Merdivenli Yokuşu have been reconstructed following the originals and are part of the UNESCO World Heritage Site.
 They look fake and out of place if you think the rest of the building is worn out.

 It would be best to visit the Balat antique stores to shop for presents or save something to remember your day in Balat.
 Remember to bargain, do not be a silly tourist.
 And also, keep in mind that most antiques are not “antique” at all… just modern artifacts made in China.

-For me, what brings here locals and tourists is the myriad of cafes and restaurants.
+For me, what brings here locals and tourists is the myriads of cafes and restaurants.
 Most are modern establishments made to look old and traditional but attractive and cozy.
 The food is good, and the coffee is excellent.

 The Ottoman HAN